openebs/zfs-localpv/CONTRIBUTING.md

 ## Umbrella Project

-OpenEBS is an "umbrella project".
-Every sub-project, repository and file in the OpenEBS organization adopts and follows the policies found in the Community repo umbrella project files.
+OpenEBS is an `Umbrella Project` whose governance and policies are defined in the [community](https://github.com/openebs/community/) repository.
+These policies are applicable to every sub-project, repository and file existing within the [OpenEBS GitHub organization](https://github.com/openebs/).

-This project follows the [OpenEBS Contributor Guidelines](https://github.com/openebs/community/blob/HEAD/CONTRIBUTING.md)
+This project follows the [OpenEBS Contributor Guidelines](https://github.com/openebs/community/blob/HEAD/CONTRIBUTING.md).

 # Contributing to Local PV ZFS